CourseReps/ECEN452-SP18/Students/tim721w/Lab7/README.md

 Small length variation will cause phase result turning out big different.
 It should be very careful when cutting copper tape.<br>

 ## Reflection
-If possible, it¡¦s better to have a lab instruction document.
-That would make me more clearly to understand what to do for the lab.<br>
+Fabricating using copper tape is not so easy.
+If there is enough time, I would prefer to do it one more time for better results.<br>